 I'm sure that was on the list.

-Sure it was.
+I'm sure it was.

-Also another thing about Vietnam, here's one thing else I need to point out to you, Autumn.
+Here's one thing else I need to point out to you, Autumn.

-Uh back in uh in the days of Vietnam, there was no alternative media.
+Back in the days of Vietnam, there was no alternative media.

-The drive-by media, the mainstream press was the sole source of news back then.
+The drive-by media, the mainstream press, was the sole source of news back then.

 Yes.

-When Walter Cronkite, who was quote unquote the most trusted man in America, the CBS Evening News anchor, when he basically said we can't win there, Lyndon Johnson, the president was watching and said, Well, I've lost Cronkite, I've lost Middle America.
+When Walter Cronkite, who was, quote-unquote, the most trusted man in America, the CBS evening news anchor, when he basically said we can't win there, Lyndon Johnson, the president, was watching and said, well, I've lost Cronkite, I've lost Middle America.

 Yeah.

-Uh every drive-by news anchor for the last four years in this country has been trying to say we've lost in Iraq.
+Every drive-by news anchor for the last four years in this country has been trying to say we've lost in Iraq.

-The Democrat Party leadership has proclaimed defeat.
+The Democrat Party leadership has proclaimed defeat, and yet we're winning.

 I guess I've lost the war.

-I never just lost Dan Rather.
+I just lost Dan Rather.

 I guess we've lost the war.